You can work up a healthy appetite looking at Dodos and Diplodoci (is that the plural of Diplodocus?).

 The Shop

-The store is relatively new, quite large and airy, and full of the traditional wares of a museum emporium: books (also in English), posters, postcards, jewellery, toys, etc.
+The store is relatively new, quite large and airy, and full of the traditional wares of a museum emporium: books (some also in English), posters, postcards, jewellery, toys, replicas of some exhibits, etc.

-If you want a replica T-Rex tooth – and who wouldn’t? – or a key ring with a miniature Venus of Willendorf attached, this is your place.
+If you want T-Rex socks – and who wouldn’t? – or a key ring with a miniature Venus of Willendorf, this is your place.

 But that’s not all.